-The Conference declares that the European decision relating to the implementation of Article I-25 will be adopted by the Council on the day the Treaty establishing a Constitution for Europe enters into force.
+The Conference declares that the European decision relating to the implementation of Article I-24 will be adopted by the Council on the day the Treaty establishing a Constitution for Europe enters into force.
 The draft decision is set out below:

-Draft European decision of the Council relating to the implementation of Article I-25
+Draft Council Decision relating to the implementation of Article I-24

-THE COUNCIL OF THE EUROPEAN UNION,
+THE COUNCIL OF THE EUROPEAN UNION.